 - A fine of up to $10,000

 Check fraud may be considered an aggravated felony under United States immigration laws.
-If you are not a U.S. citizen, a check fraud conviction could have serious effects on your immigration status and it is critical that you consult with a criminal defense or immigration attorney.
+If you are not a U.S. citizen, a check fraud conviction on your criminal record could have serious effects on your immigration status and it is critical that you consult with a criminal defense or immigration attorney.
 If convicted, you may be subject to deportation, denial of naturalization, or exclusion of admission to the United States.

 Depending on the details of your case, there are several defense strategies that your attorney may use to defend you against Penal Code 476 PC charges.
 A few of these strategies are detailed below.